 If the screen saver is enabled, it runs on top of any movie or title you are watching.
 To disable the screen saver:

-- 1 Right-click on the desktop and select Personalize from the menu.
+- 1 Right-click on the desktop and click Personalize in the menu.

-- 2 Select None for the screensaver.
+- 2 Select None for the screen saver.

 - 3 Click OK.

 Develop good computing habits

 Save your work frequently.